-This chapter provides the practitioner with a list for some of the basic legal issues that should be discussed with a client seeking to organize a business entity.
-Because this discussion is focused on small businesses, the chapter does not delve extensively into issues concerning corporate securities problems and methods of combining business entities (such as merger and acquisition transactions).
+This handbook guides the practitioner through the basic legal issues that should be discussed with a client seeking to organize a business entity.
+Because this discussion is focused on small businesses, the handbook does not delve extensively into issues concerning corporate securities problems and methods of combining business entities (such as merger and acquisition transactions).
 These topics are more likely to be considered in connection with the representation of larger or more established business entities.
 Sections 1.80 - 1.84 below contain sample forms of basic agreements and documents needed to create and work with some of the entities discussed.
-Current versions of the federal, state, and county forms discussed in this chapter may be found most effectively and reliably online at the websites indicated throughout the chapter.
-Practitioners are updated often and paper copies kept in the office can become out of date easily.
+Current versions of the federal, state, and county forms discussed in this handbook may be found most effectively and reliably online at the websites indicated throughout the handbook.
+Practitioners are encouraged to take advantage of these online resources since forms are updated often and paper copies kept in the office can become out of date easily.